 While Kanban can provide quality, delivery and costs benefits to customers, if implemented correctly, drives a requirement for a deep understanding of the needs, wants and expectations of the customer.
 The need to accurately forecast future customer demand requires an insight into the mind of the customer and an alignment of customer and supplier market perceptions.
 Forecasting future customer demand, entails an understanding of future short term demands plus an understanding of the longer term expectations of the customer, taking into account potential technology, environment, competitor, regulatory, etc.., change impacts on the customer.
 Such an in-depth customer understanding can provide significant competitive advantage to an organization and provide focussed direction to a business in terms of product and process development, marketing orientation, development of costs delivery points, …. i.e. the knowledge of the customer developed as a result of the need to achieve operational efficiency through kanban pull processes, becomes a critical advantage to the business in terms of strategy development and implementation.

-Therefore, the key advantage in implementing Kanban Pull processes, will be the effective alignment of business strategy and orientation of the business, with the future needs, wants and expectations of the customer.
+Therefore, the key advantage in implementing Kanban, may be the effective alignment of business strategy and orientation of the organization, with the future needs, wants and expectations of the customer.

 Customer Value Analysis and the Lean Process >>>

 Business Process Improvement >>>